jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 This trigger is defining that we want to scale up if there are jobs that are waiting in queue for more than 5 minutes.

 > Beware of the artificial latency that might be introduced by using [mutexes]({{<ref "documentation/pro/mutexes/_index.md">}}) or [priority queues]({{<ref "documentation/pro/priority-queues/_index.md">}}).
 You can always specify the queue you are interested in by adding the `queue` parameter in the enqueued jobs metrics url, see [JobRunr Pro metrics api]({{<ref "#jobrunr-pro-metrics-api">}}) for more info.

+We have defined three triggers, and when any of these triggers meet the criteria, KEDA will start scaling.
+The Horizontal Pod Autoscaler (HPA), which drives the scaling, will calculate proposed replica counts for each trigger and use the highest one to scale the workload to.

 ### Applying the autoscaling configuration
 Now all that is left to do is apply our autoscaling configuration in the Kubernetes cluster: